TeleworkInc/gdev/README.md

 ### Easily build standalone CLI, browser, and Node packages all in one workspace using the latest syntax.
 Build the **smallest** and **fastest** bundles for **multiple targets** with **no dependencies**.

-With dependency-free outputs, all of your package's dependencies will be baked into the compiled output for each target, so `package.json` will contain no `dependencies` or `devDependencies` fields and `npm install` will only need to download what is in the `dist/` directory.
+All of your package's dependencies will be baked into the compiled output for each target, so `package.json` will contain no `dependencies` or `devDependencies` fields and `npm install` will only need to download what is in the `dist/` directory.

 ## Prerequisites
 This package uses `yarn` for package management, and `gnv create` sets up GitHub